What is Android work profile

 Introduced at the Android Enterprise Summit 2018, OEMConfig is an Android standard defined by Google that brought in changes in Android device management.
 With the help of OEMConfig Hexnode can offer its customers a wide range of hardware and security features for Android Enterprise devices without having to build every individual OEM specific setting into the product.

 Device manufacturers that support OEMConfig build their own OEMConfig apps and host them on the Google Play platform.
 The organization then approves and adds the OEMConfig app to the UEM console.
 Hexnode allows administrators to customize the settings by the means of managed apps configurations.
-The apps can also be pushed silently to the Android Enterprise enabled devices via the Hexnode console.
-The customized OEMConfig app will get installed onto the device and will use the configured settings to manage the devices.
+Additionally, the apps can also be pushed silently to the Android Enterprise enabled devices via the Hexnode console.
+Furthermore, the customized OEMConfig app will get installed onto the device and will use the configured settings to manage the devices.
 Once a new feature has been added the OEM will update the app and Hexnode will automatically add support to the new feature.

 Hospitals and healthcare clinics that use Android Enterprise enabled devices can harness additional security capabilities in a way that is easier for both the IT department and end users.
 Admins can ensure that the essential policies are being universally applied onto the targeted devices without asking the medical personnel to update their device manually each time a policy gets pushed, thus giving them ample time to interact with their patients.